Safari77/rsync/rsync.1.md

     Starting with 3.2.6, a local rsync copy will ensure that the sender does not remove a file the receiver just verified, such as when the user accidentally makes the source and destination directory the same path.

+0.  `--source-backup`

+    Makes the sender back up the source files it removes due to `--remove-source-files`.
+This option is independent of `--backup` but uses the same `--backup-dir` and `--suffix` settings, if any.
+With `--backup-dir`, rsync looks for each file's backup dir relative to the source argument the file came from.
+Consequently, if the `--backup-dir` path is relative, each source argument gets a separate backup dir at that path relative to the argument.

 0.  `--delete`